-1 Open the web.xml file located in the following directory:
+1 Open the file web.xml located in the following directory:

-'''

-VM Install Dir/vm/common/tomcat/webapps/vminet/WEB-INF

-'''
+VM_Install_Dir/vm/common/tomcat/webapps/vminet/WEB-INF

-- 2 Locate the servlet entry and edit the desired values.
-Refer to "About Configuring Servlets" on page 133 for descriptions of the settings. - 3 Save and close the web.xml file. - 4 Stop and restart the Version Manager Web Server as described in "Starting and Stopping the Application Server on UNIX" on page 75.

-5 Stop and then restart the third-party web server (if one is used).
+- 2 Locate the servlet entry and edit the values.
+Refer to "About Configuring Servlets" on page 123 for descriptions of the settings. - 3 Save and close the web.xml. - 4 If you are using the Apache integration, complete the steps in "Adding Servlets to Apache Servers" (see above). - 5 Stop and restart the Version Manager Web Server as described in "Starting and Stopping the Application Server on UNIX" on page 71. - 6 Stop and restart the third-party web server.

-NOTE The changes only take effect after the third-party web server (if one is used) and the Version Manager Web Server are restarted.
+NOTE The changes only take effect after the third-party web server and the Version Manager Web Server are restarted.